AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 For functions that can be passed across actors, they can be made marked as `@Sendable`.

 When it comes to closures, marking them as `@Sendable` impose some restrictions.
-They cannot capture mutable variables from its surrounding scope, everything it captures must be `Sendable`, and finally, they cannot be both asynchronous and actor isolated.
+They cannot capture mutable variables from their surrounding scope, everything they capture must be `Sendable`, and finally, they cannot be both asynchronous and actor isolated.

 # Conclusion

 A sample project for the image download can be downloaded from [here](/archives/Actors.zip).

 In this article we explored what actors are and how to use them.
-We learned that actors isolate their own state and all write access to its properties must be done through the actors.
+We learned that an actor isolates its own state and all write access to its properties must be done through the actor itself.
 By isolating their own state, actors provide concurrency safety.

 We also learned about `Sendable` types and how they are crucial to the new concurrency system in Swift.
 Sendable types help provide compile-time checks to write concurrent code.
 As they provide static checking, it's very hard to write incorrect code that breaks the concurrency model or introduces concurrency bugs.